Arghun-dev/furry-friends/README.md

    import AddOrEditCatForm from 'path/to/AddOrEditCatForm';
    ```

 2. Render the component within your React application.
-You can provide it with `defaultValues` if you are editing an existing cat, otherwise, omit it for adding a new cat:
+You can provide it with `defaultValues` when editing an existing cat.

    ```javascript
    <AddOrEditCatForm defaultValues={defaultCatData} />
    ```

-## Props

-### `AddOrEditCatFormProps`
+**Props:**

-- `defaultValues` (optional): An object containing the default values to pre-fill the form fields when editing an existing cat.
+- `defaultValues` (optional): An object containing default values to pre-fill the form fields when editing an existing cat.

-## Component Structure

-The `AddOrEditCatForm` component consists of the following major parts:

-1. `useModal` and `useToast` contexts are used to manage modals and display toast notifications.

-2. A form is created using the `react-hook-form` library, and it is associated with the `AddOrEditCatFormSchema` for validation.

-3. The `onSubmit` function handles form submission, distinguishing between adding a new cat and editing an existing one.
-It then displays a toast notification and closes the modal if the operation is successful.

-4. The form structure consists of several form fields, including "Name," "Gender," "Date of Birth," and "Bio."
+The component structure includes `useModal` and `useToast` contexts, a form created with React Hook Form, an `onSubmit` function, and various form fields like "Name," "Gender," "Date of Birth," and "Bio."

-## Form Fields

-The form fields are rendered using the following UI components:

-- `Input` for the "Name" field.
-- `Select` for the "Gender" field, allowing the user to select "Male" or "Female."
-- `Calendar` for the "Date of Birth" field, providing a date picker with a calendar icon.
-- `Textarea` for the "Bio" field.

-## Component Dependencies

-The `AddOrEditCatForm` component relies on the following libraries and components:

-- `react-hook-form` for form management.
-- `zod` for form validation.
-- Various UI components from `'@/components/ui'` for rendering form fields and buttons.
-- `CalendarIcon` from `'lucide-react'` for the calendar icon.
-- `useModal` and `useToast` for managing modals and displaying notifications.

-# Search Component Documentation
+### Search Component

-The `Search` component is a React component designed for implementing search functionality in the web application.
-It allows users to input search queries and triggers the search operation when the input is debounced.
-The component relies on several libraries and UI components to achieve this functionality.
+The `Search` component provides search functionality in the application, allowing users to input search queries and triggering a debounced search operation.

-## Usage
+**Usage:**

 To use the `Search` component, follow these steps: